 Since the complete photographic option is not yet currently available to me its down to a little bit of sleuthing to see if the mystery with D5025/24025 can be clarified.
 At this point a detailed survey was originally contained within this webpage of the detail differences of D5000 - D5019 and how these changes may have affected D5025/24025.
 However a photograph at Derby Works taken during 1969 of a locomotive purportedly numbered as 'D5025'came to light and answered the question with a great deal of certainty.

 The supposition that maybe D5005 and D5025 swapped identities whilst they were both at Derby Works during 1969 now appears to be what actually happened.
 The photograph below is taken at Derby during 1969 and show a Class 24 numbered as D5025, but the livery is that of the two tone green style which was only carried by a few members of the Class and D5025 was not one of them.
 And since the livery was carried by D5005 and the photograph show a locomotive with the characteristics of the D5000 - D5019 batch it therefore draws the conclusion that essentially the view below is of D5005.

-Of course it would be interesting to see photographs (if any exist) of the locomotive that was broken up at Derby represented by D5005.
+Of course it would be interesting to see photographs of the locomotive that was broken up at Derby represented by D5005 - now made possible by the view at the bottom of this page.
 Presumably this was 'D5025', possibly with accident or fire damage or general poor condition.
 At this time there were already a number of Class 24s in store, with the first batch built (D5000 - D5019) being hitlisted, so it was of no surprise to find D5005 withdrawn at this time.

 Additionally the Railway Observer notations for Derby Works during 1969 make reference to 'D5005':